Allie Long: International career

 Long represented the United States on the U-20 and U-23 national teams and was a member of the 2006 U-20 Women's World Championship team.
 She was called up to the full national team in July 2010.

 On May 8, 2014 Long made her international debut for the United States senior women's team against Canada in a friendly match at Winnipeg; entering the match at the 68th minute.
 She scored her first and second goals in a friendly against Colombia on April 6, 2016, in East Hartford at Renschler Field.

 Long was on the U.S. national team at the 2016 Olympics, starting in three of the four matches the U.S. team played.

 After the Olympics and into early 2017, USWNT coach Jill Ellis experimented with different formations and Long started several matches playing centre-back as part of a three back.
 After having mixed results with the three back, Ellis shifted back to a traditional four back and Long moved back to her normal midfield position.

 Following the Olympics, Long remained on the bubble of the senior team roster while coach Jill Ellis experimented with new talent.
 Long was named to the provisional roster for the 2018 CONCACAF Women's Championship but was not named to the final 20-player roster.
 In November 2018, Long was included in the roster for a set of friendlies in Europe in November 2018, making an appearance off the bench in the team's match against Scotland.
 In 2019, she was not included in the 26-player training camp in January, and in February was named to the pre-tournament training camp but not the final 23-player roster for the SheBelieves Cup.
 Long made appearances off the bench in both April 2019 friendlies for the USWNT against Australia and Belgium.

 In May 2019, Long was named to the final roster for the 2019 FIFA Women's World Cup, marking her first senior World Cup appearance.

-International goals

 Personal life

 In October 2016, Long married long-time boyfriend Jose Batista, with teammates Alex Morgan and Tobin Heath as her maids of honor.
 In January 2022, Long announced that she and Batista separated.

 In April 2022, Long announced that she is expecting twins with boyfriend Casey Cordial.
 On May 23, 2022, Long gave birth to a girl Siena Maxwell and a boy Trent Jameson.